 The term agency for the purposes of this part means an Executive Department, as defined in 5 U.S.C.
-101, or any employing unit or authority of the Executive Branch of the Government.
-For the purposes of this part to the extent it implements section 19 of the Act, the term agency includes the United States Postal Service.
+101, or any employing unit of authority of the Executive Branch of the Government.
+For the purposes of this part to the extent it implements section 19 of the Act, the term agency does not include the United States Postal Service.
 By agreement between the Secretary of Labor and the head of an agency of the Legislative or Judicial Branches of the Government, these regulations may be applicable to such agencies.

 The term agency liaison means an agency person appointed with full authority and responsibility to represent the occupant agency management with the official in charge of a facility or installation such as a GSA Building Manager.

 The term building manager means the person who manages one or several buildings under the authority of a Federal agency.
 For example, a building manager may be the GSA person who manages building(s) for GSA.

 As used in Executive Order 12196, the term consultation with representatives of the employees thereof shall include such consultation, conference, or negotiation with representatives of agency employees as is consistent with the Federal Service Labor Management Relations Statute (5 U.S.C.
 71), or collective bargaining or other labor-management arrangements.
 As used in this part, the term representative of employees shall be interpreted with due regard for any obligation imposed by the aforementioned statute and any other labor-management arrangement that may cover the employees involved.